Car-free peaks in the Peak District

 Public transport accessible walk taking in two peaks – Lose Hill and Mam Tor.
 Sweeping views, rocks for fun photos, possible pooh sticks and the option to descend to Edale village for refreshments.

-Meet Lisa Drewe - Island explorer, marine conservationist, author, coffee lover, mountaineer, cyclist, kayaker
+Meet Lisa Drewe - Island explorer, marine conservationist, author of Islandeering, coffee lover, mountaineer, cyclist, kayaker.

 What drives you to spend time outside?

 I’m always curious about what’s around the corner, discovering new places, finding new routes, documenting them and sharing them with others.
 I love bumping into fellow travellers and islanders and experiencing awe-inspiring places and wildlife.

 Where are your favourite places to go?

 What is your favourite thing to do outdoors?

 Sometimes to just stop, take a breath, be still and soak it all up.